python-botogram/botogram/docs/api/bot.rst

       :returns: The message you sent
       :rtype: ~botogram.Message

+      .. versionchanged:: 0.3

+         Now the method returns the sent message

    .. py:method:: send_photo(chat, path[, caption="", reply_to=None, extra=None, notify=True])

       This method sends a photo to a specific chat.
 The chat must be identified